-The items from our program backlog must be built by our team.
+The items from the program backlog must be built by the team.
 This implementation work is done by one or more teams.

-Some people are constraints.
+Challenge: Some people are constraints.
 People do not want to be constraints.
 The problem is that some people are needed by many different teams.
-There’s just not enough of them to go around.
+There is just not enough of them to go around.

 Challenge: Insufficient collaboration across teams.
 Teams tend to optimize themselves.
 This local optimization does not help throughput but works against it.
 Many a company has had success at the team level only to find that they can’t figure out how the teams should work together.

 Challenge: High technical debt.
 Technical debt is when code has been implemented in a manner that makes it both difficult and risky to change.
 Many symptoms of this is something that appears to be a simple change creates catastrophic side effects.
 Even when these side effects are avoided it may take a long time to implement the change.
 Although developers get a lot of blame for this (and they do have shared responsibility for it), much of this problem is due to the extreme pressure put on them by the other challenges listed above.

 Challenges in integration and release

 Challenge: “Integration” Errors.
 Almost all “integration” errors are not due to integration, but are detected during integration.
 The real challenge is that teams get out of sync early on and don’t have quick feedback to let them know this.